 Early retirement

 Instead of the options detailed above, you may be entitled to take early retirement.
 This may depend on the rules of your scheme, on the consent of the scheme trustees and (for defined benefit schemes) whether the scheme is solvent or not.
-However, except in circumstances of ill health, early retirement is not possible before the age of 50.
+In occupational schemes, early retirement is usually possible from age 50 with employer/trustee consent.
+For PRSAs, early retirement from an employment is also possible from age 50; personal pensions are generally from age 60.
+Outside ill‑health cases, you cannot retire before these ages.